kyzyx/empty-room/inverse_render/TangoWorkflow.md

     - Make sure USB MTP is turned on: On the Tango, go to Settings > Storage > ... > USB computer connection and check Media device (MTP)
+ - Poor alignment
+    - Make sure the ADF you are using is accurate, i.e. has the same lighting and the same scene layout as when you scan.
+    - Capture the ADF very slowly, carefully, and completely.
+The ADF size is miniscule compared to the data capture size, so take your time.